General

 Use Case 3: Predictive Delivery Execution

 The current state: Most delivery operations are reactive.
 A failure occurs, the system logs it, a dispatcher investigates, a re-attempt is scheduled.
 According to Gartner (2024), only 6% of supply chain leaders have full operational visibility.
 The signals that would predict a failure — driver falling behind pace, traffic doubling on an upcoming corridor, a zone with historically high afternoon failure rates — exist in the data but are not processed into real-time predictions or interventions.
+The role of AI-powered logistics in ecommerce is precisely to close this execution gap.

 Business impact: According to McKinsey, real-time visibility and intervention reduce delivery disruptions by up to 50%.
 This translates directly to reduced re-delivery costs, lower customer service overhead, and measurably improved retention.
 According to Bain & Company, a 5% retention improvement produces 25–95% profit increase.